ddoyle2017/AvocadoBot/README.md

 ## Built With
 ### [JDA (Java Discord API)](https://github.com/DV8FromTheWorld/JDA)

-A clean and full wrapping of the Discord REST API and its Websocket-Events for Java.
+A clean and full wrapping of the Discord RESTful API and its Websocket-Events for Java.